MAVERICK6912/maverick6912.github.io/README.md

-> This is my personal blog hosted on github pages.
+> This is the repository for my personal blog hosted on github pages.

 > Forked from [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).